LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * We'd spend quite some time looking for one that contained enough failures to align with our training plan
 * If we found one that we did not have total control over, there is every chance the site could change, which would make this guide age, pretty quickly
-* We'd then have to build an accessible version of that site, as an example of how to fix it
+* We'd then have to build an accessible version of that site, as an example of how it being "fixed"
 * We'd have to be super careful about which site we chose, as we could quite easily get our employer in a spot of legal bother and potentially be disciplined for doing so

 A custom-built small website that contains just enough accessibility issues to start folks off identifying issues on a site seemed the safest bet.
 This site won't change, there will be absolutely no changes to the code, whatsoever.
 This enables us and potentially you, to have an unchanging platform to conduct this training on, in the hope of getting somewhat consistent results.